Campaign of the Month: June 2014

 The above statistics are for the main armor coverage.
 Boots and gloves used in this kit provide less protection than the rest of the suit, being BAR 2/3/3/1 and 1/1/1/1 respectively.
 These items are easily replaced with civilian models that can provide much the same protection.

-In addition to the CH-252 Helmet and M-52B Body Armor, each trooper is issued with a small detachable backpack, modular bedroll, survival blanket, electric lantern, utensils, collapsible cup, 10m of nylon cord, ground cloth, two personal medkits, and a combat knife.
+In addition to the CH-252 Combat Helmet and M-52B Body Armor, each trooper is issued with the simple domestically manufactured Mercado one-suit (itself a relic of the Star League), a small detachable backpack, modular bedroll, survival blanket, electric lantern, utensils, collapsible cup, 10m of nylon cord, ground cloth, two (2) Armadyne AM-226 Medical Field Kits, and a combat knife.
+In addition, a complete set of supplementary cold-weather gear is issued to each trooper, which can be worn over the basic combat gear for alpine or polar deployments.

-Armaments include both a personal side arm (typically the Nighthawk M3009 or the M6D Personal Defense Sidearm with older units, but many have their own choice of weapon instead, tending towards higher calibers) and the standard laser Iron Dingoes assault rifle Mauser 960 Assault System.
-Most of the newer “militia” squads are equipped with either the HG-762 “Holy Grail” Assault Rifle, or the older ballistic S&W MA37 ICWS Assault Rifle.
+Armaments include both a personal side arm, typically the Nighthawk M3009 or the M6D Personal Defense Sidearm with the older units, but many have their own choice of weapon, tending towards higher calibers, and the standard laser Iron Dingoes assault rifle Mauser 960 Assault System.
+Most of the newer locally-raised combat squads are equipped with the HG-762 “Holy Grail” Assault Rifle.
+The oldest infantry formation, the Defensive Perimeter force under * “Cerberus Command”, continue to deploy with their older, but unique S&W MA37 ICWS Assault Rifles, with which they have a great deal of attachment.

-At the squad level, the M56A2 “Smartgun” has become popular as a support weapon, largely supplanting the older RPG-7H Launchers and B-SRML “Butterfly” SRM Launchers, though both grant its infantry an unexpected punch at respectable ranges.
-In the newer formations, the best source of support weaponry is found in the form of the commonly available Milkor MGL, as acquisition of the Smartguns has proven both difficult and expensive, and the newer infantry formations are familiar with the grenade launcher as a support weapon.
-To replace these, among its standard “combat infantry” forces, it has been suggested deploying the Heavy SRM Pack Launcher as a good source of anti-armor capability, provided a production source for the weapons systems can be acquired.
+At the squad level, the M56A2 “Smartgun” has become popular as a support weapon, largely supplanting the older RPG-7H Launchers and B-SRML “Butterfly” SRM Launchers, though both of these latter systems exist in small numbers, and grant its infantry an unexpected punch at respectable ranges.
+In the newer formations, the most common source of support weaponry is found in the form of the easily available Milkor MGL, as wide-spread acquisition of the Smartguns has proven both difficult and expensive.
+The newer infantry formations are familiar with the grenade launcher as a support weapon, and readily adapt to it and acquire munitions.
+To replace these, among its standard “combat infantry” forces, it has been suggested deploying the Heavy SRM Pack Launcher as a good source of anti-armor capability, provided a regular production source for the weapons systems can be acquired.

 When employed in a tactical situation against vehicles and BattleMechs, the unit in possession of this field kit is considered to have the following tactical stats at the platoon/squad level.